Solecismic Software is an entertainment software company dedicated to producing cutting-edge career football simulations.

 I also opened up the interface to allow customers to handle more information at once, and get from one area of the game to any other area very quickly.

-I'd like to encourage anyone who feels he or she has a creative side that's being suppressed by today's cubicle farms to take a chance like this just once in life.
+I'd like to encourage anyone who feels he or she has a creative side that's being suppressed by today's cubicle farms to take a chance like I did just once in life.
 You may be pleasantly surprised.